top of page

 Extras 5

 Before, or after the game, a visit to the Linn County All Veterans Memorial is a must.
-It is located just outside the stadium and is a very well done tribute to the local men and women who served the United States.
+It is located just outside the stadium and is a very well-done tribute to the local men and women who served the United States.

 Photo by James Hilchen, Stadium Journey

-Inside the Diamond Store (team store), is a room that houses the Cedar Rapids Baseball Hall of Fame.
-This is a must see if you are interested in the history of baseball in this city.
-On the wall are pictures and bios of those in the Hall.
-Display cases house old documents, uniforms, bats, balls, and autographs of some of the players that spent a portion of their careers in Cedar Rapids.
+Display cases house old documents, uniforms, bats, balls, and autographs of some of the players who spent a portion of their careers in Cedar Rapids.
 The team offers free tours of the suite level, which has a great timeline of the history of baseball in Cedar Rapids.

-The outfield wall has some unique dimensions at Veterans Memorial Park.
-Down the line measures 315 feet.
-The wall enters the playing area and about fifteen to twenty feet in, goes back at an angle, and then straightens out again.
 This is a unique feature that makes for some interesting bounces when the ball goes off the wall.
-The left field gap is deep and a batter would really have to step on one to get it out of the park there, at a distance of 407 feet.
+The left field gap is deep and a batter would have to step on one to get it out of the park there, at a distance of 407 feet.

 Final Thoughts